 - An absence of wildlife sites close to communities

-Under-construction on part of the site are nine homes with exceptionally low lifetime embedded carbon, dwellings whose functional life will be measured in centuries rather than decades.
+Under-construction on part of the 10 acre site are nine homes with exceptionally low lifetime embedded carbon, dwellings whose functional lifetime will be measured in centuries rather than decades.

 The ‘Howgate Close’ business model facilitates funding in-perpetuity for; property upkeep, maintenance of woodland pasture meadow while securing renewable energy for generations, into the emerging post-hydrocarbon era.